tim-ahn/cinemago/README.md

 createdb cinemago
 ```

-Copy of .env.example and update with your PostgresQL credentials
+Copy of .env.example and update with your PostgreSQL credentials
 ```console
 cp .env.example .env
 ```